vkrakovna/sbfc/README.md

 explore the partition and forest structure space, and combine the predictions using Bayesian model averaging.
 Our method performs competitively with state-of-the-art classifiers on low- and high-dimensional data sets, and provides insight into relevant variables and variable interactions, complete with a visualization tool.

+Files:
+sbfc.cpp: C++ code for running the SBFC algorithm sbfc.R: R code for result summarization and visualization